Here’s the book that first helped me flesh out my idea:

 Alma Mater: Design and Experience in the Women’s Colleges from Their Nineteenth-Century Beginnings to the 1930s, by Helen Lefkowitz Horowitz.

 The guiding idea of this book is that the architecture and modifications made to buildings at women’s colleges over the decades reflected each school’s philosophy about educating women and shaping their private lives, within a culture that was conflicted about women as academics.
 In addition to the architectural slant, Horowitz provides wonderful detail about traditions and day-to-day life in the Seven Sisters colleges.
-A wonderful resource.
+A valuable resource.

 These two books I continue to consult, again and again: